usnistgov/MediScore/README.txt

       - Bug regarding indexing and averaging for splice portion of the mask scorer is fixed.
     * Provenance:
       - Provenance validator and formal test cases added.
 Error messages should be expected in testing.
+  APR 12, 2017 - MediScore Version 1.1.3:
+    * DetectionScorer:
+      - Absolute paths added.
+Path dependency for the detection scorer is no longer required.

 CONTACT
 -------